 In addition to pumping out the basement, Rockland returned a few days later at HomeServe’s request to clean out the sewer line that was the source of the problem – the line had been infiltrated with roots.
 So Rockland Plumbing used an auger and cutting tool to cut back the roots.

-However, since root intrusion is a persistent problem, the company also installed a clean out, digging approximately six feet by hand, around the natural gas service line and an abandoned water service line, down to the sewer line so they could install it.
+The company also prevented future root intrusion by digging approximately six feet by hand to install a clean out around the natural gas service line and an abandoned water service line, burrowing down to the sewer line to finish the job.
 The clean out will provide a convenient access point for quick and easy sewer service line cleaning – one the home where the family has lived for three decades previously didn’t have.

 Jake Oiler, son of Rockland owner Rocky Oiler, was on hand to do some digging and noted the family-owned business especially is sensitive to veterans and their needs.